-Unfortunately, most people aren’t sure how to respond after a DUI arrest, which can lead to mistakes that make conviction far more likely.
+Most people don’t know how to respond after a DUI arrest, which can lead to mistakes that make conviction far more likely.
 Here are the top mistakes people make after being arrested for a DUI.

 Avoid Making These Mistakes After A DUI Arrest:

-Refusal to take a blood-alcohol concentration or BAC test, as well as failing a BAC test showing results above .08 will result in an automatic license suspension.
-What most people don’t know is that you have a 30 days period immediately following the arrest to request an Administrative Hearing to try to protect your license.
+Refusal to take a blood-alcohol concentration or BAC test, or testing higher than .08, will result in an automatic driver’s license suspension.
+You have 30 days to request an Administrative Hearing to try to protect your license.

-If you undergo a chemical test and are found to have drugs or alcohol in your system, it’s easy to assume that there isn’t much you can do and that you’ll be convicted.
-This isn’t always the case.
-The prosecutor still has to prove your guilt beyond a reasonable doubt, and there are ways to introduce doubt about whether a chemical test was accurate.
-It’s also a possibility that you may be able to prevent the evidence from the failed test from being used against you, like if your Constitutional rights were violated during evidence collection.
+If you undergo a chemical test and are found to have drugs or alcohol in your system, you still have options.
+The Prosecutor still has to prove your guilt beyond a reasonable doubt, and there are ways to introduce doubt about whether the chemical test was accurate.
+It may also be possible to prevent the failed test from being used against you (e.g., your Constitutional rights were violated during evidence collection).